toku463ne/goRareLogDetector/README.md

 There are no dependencies.

 ## Installation
-The binary file "rarelog" is an executable file.
+The binary file "rarelog" in this repository is an executable file.
+You can just use it.
 This can be re-compiled by
 ```
 # scripts/install.sh
 ```

 ## Usage
-To simply search the top 10 rare log records.
+Search the top 10 rare log records.
 ```
 # ./rarelog '/var/log/syslog*'
 ```

 But it will take time and need RAM depending on the log size.
-You can save index data by giving -d option.
+Instead you can use storage cache by -d option.
 ```
 # ./rarelog '/var/log/syslog*' -d logcache
 ```